 Smarter Cars is a show about autonomous vehicles and mobility.
-We’re interviewing key players about the challenges of bringing autonomous vehicles to market, including current thinking about deep learning, policy/regulation, shared mobility, business models, ethics, the impact on cities, and the future of how we live and work.
+We’re interviewing key players about the challenges of bringing autonomous vehicles to market, current thinking about deep learning, policy/regulation of all modes, shared mobility and TNCs, micromobility, business models, the impact on cities, and the future of how we live and work.

 Today we’re discussing Lidar and perception systems with Blair LaCorte, President of Aeye.
 We discuss Aeye’s technology and business, how Aeye created its products to mimic human perception, and how its products fuse 2D cameras with 3D Lidar to create a different approach to perception sensors for autonomous vehicles.